 Knowing what affects the size of the contact patch helps you get the best performance from your vehicle.

-Tire pressure is really important; low tire pressure makes the contact patch bigger, while high tire pressure makes it smaller.
-Keeping your tire pressure between 30 and 35 psi is usually best for good performance.
+Tire pressure is really important.
+Low tire pressure makes the contact patch bigger, while high tire pressure makes it smaller.
+For good performance, it is usually best to keep your tire pressure between 30 and 35 psi.

 The tread design of your tires also matters a lot.
 Tires with aggressive treads can make the contact patch bigger, which gives you better grip on different surfaces.
 Different tread designs are made for different driving conditions, like off-road or on-road.